 Over the five-year course of this project, we will engage children in STEM learning during their hospital stay and motivate them to consider related careers later in life.
-By using a series of three space-themed activity carts centered around the topics of Mars, Origins of the Solar System, and the Stars and Beyond, we will inspire these students to keep exploring and pursuing STEM-based learning.
-The activities will be carefully crafted to develop critical mathematics and science skills in children between the ages of 10 and 18 while using current NASA missions as the basis for inquiry.
+By using a series of three space-themed activity carts centered around the topics of Mars, Stars, and the Solar System, we will inspire these students to keep exploring and pursuing STEM-based learning.
+The activities will be carefully crafted to develop critical mathematics and science skills in children between the ages of 9 and 19 while using current NASA missions as the basis for inquiry.

 With Support From

 Prototyping and research on the first space-themed activity cart, Mission: Mars, has concluded.
 A brief summary of activities follows:

 - Journey to the Launch Pad: Children design and build a model of the crawler-transporter with LEGO EV3 robotics kits in order to safely move a rocket from the Vehicle Assembly Building to the Launch Pad.
 The crawler-transporter moves across a custom-designed testing platform that detects speed and ground contact points in order to determine successful delivery.